 The Zone Diet

 was created by Dr. Barry Sears, a biochemist.
 Sears recommends a moderate, as he himself calls it, diet of one gram of fat for every two grams of protein and three grams of carbohydrates.
 The aim of this Zone 1-2-3 method (carbs 40%, fat 30%, and proteins 30%) is to balance the body’s hormones and to control hunger and food cravings.
+The ratio is designed to improve metabolism and help maintain stable blood sugar levels.
+Sears claims that high insulin levels are responsible for weight gain, and it is important to consume products from different food groups in the right proportions.
+High insulin levels cause inflammation which is the main reason for weight gain and obesity.
+The only downside is the tedious portioning which may cause boredom.
 The diet promotes low-fat protein, low-glycemic carbs

 , such as most fruits and vegetables, together with regular exercise.
 In later publications, the plan introduced the consumption of a specific ratio of Omega-3 to Omega-6 fatty acids, with the popularity of the pharmaceutical Omega 3 fish oils being largely attributed to Dr. Sears.

 The fact that each meal must contain the right percentage of fat, protein, and carbohydrate makes this diet a bit tedious.
 Sears also recommends a strict eating schedule with meals and snacks consumed every couple of hours.
 The total daily blocks depend on your body type, i.e. medium female, small female, athletic male, X-large male, etc. One block is equal to 1.5 grams of fat, 9 grams of carbohydrate, and 7 grams of protein.
 The good news is that plenty of recipes are available to break your routine and add diversity to your menu.
 Dining out is also allowed as long as people stay away from starches and bread.
 Alcohol is allowed in moderation.